Data-driven Business? Why YOU should be driving YOUR Data

 Disconnected data can be measured specifically in costs and missed business opportunities.
 The results of the Vanson Bourne study, also uncovered that organizations in the US and UK are losing $140bn each year to disconnected data.
 Nearly half of companies in the study (47 percent) believe disconnected data is negatively impacting their organization’s ability to innovate, develop new products and services and get them to market quickly.
 In addition, their ability to engage, support, and meet the needs of customers (46 percent) is also negatively impacted.

-A rigid data warehouse architecture and strict methods of processing data, often means lengthy and drawn out lead times to get meaningful information from this critical asset.
-Data tantalizingly tempts business leaders with the allure of untapped fortunes, just waiting to be dipped into, if only they could get at it and use it efficiently and effectively.
-Add to this the geographical challenge of an international business and/or a regulated industry and things only get even more difficult, by a multiple of 000s.
+A rigid data architecture and strict methods of processing data often creates lengthy and drawn out lead times to get meaningful information from this critical asset.
+Data tantalizingly tempts business leaders with the allure of untapped fortunes, just waiting to be dipped into.
+If only they could get at it and use it efficiently and effectively.
+Add to this the geographical challenge of an international business and/or a regulated industry and things get even more difficult.

 Whilst all this may or may not be interesting, isn’t data just data after all?
 It's not about the quantity, and even data quality issues can be solved, it’s about what you do with it and how flexible your approach is to leverage what you have.
-The decisions we make today that impact the things we do regarding how data is used, will either hold us back and restrict our ability for years to come or release us from such bondage, making life much easier.
+Our data strategy, and the decisions we make today will either hold us back and restrict our ability for years to come or make life much easier.
 Cost and speed to market can be cut drastically, and data is key to doing this, rather than being the thing that gets in the way.

 Now, an agile start-up with a data lake type architecture can pose a question to their data scientist in the morning and get a report back, complete with data insights in the afternoon, of the same day!
 However, companies with more rigid systems are being driven by their data and the limitations of their internal systems or architecture.
 They are losing control of their own operations, sometimes due to the complexities imposed by regulation, but more likely because of how data is being used and/or a lack of key related skills.

-Instead of driving their own data to get what they need, data has taken on its own unbending personality.
-However, they may not have the right people, combined with technology and architecture, to help themselves.
-What they may just have is a big storage bucket collecting more and more data, on its own not very helpful.
-In addition, accessing data is not quite so straight forward.
-Vanson Bourne highlights this trend, with 41 per cent of respondents reporting critical company data is trapped in legacy systems that cannot be accessed or linked to cloud services.
+Instead of driving their own data to get what they need, data has taken on its own rigid personality.
+However, they may not have the right people, combined with the technology and architecture to help themselves.
+What they may just have is a big storage tank collecting more and more data, which on its own is not very helpful.
+In addition, accessing data is not straight forward.
+Vanson Bourne highlights this trend, with 41 per cent of respondents reporting that critical company data is trapped in legacy systems that cannot be accessed or linked to cloud services.

-Business analysts, data scientists, data engineers, data architects, software developers and business users are all coming together to better understand the company data at their disposal.
+Business analysts, data scientists, data engineers, data architects, software developers and business users are all coming together to better understand the company data at their disposal and their data strategy.
 Yes, there will always be more and more data to worry about, but quantity is not the defining factor regarding how helpful your data will be for you.
 It is, always has been and always will be, what you do with and how you handle your data that makes all the difference.
 For this is where the true untapped value is.